 - Tip: Want to get attendees to download your branded mobile event apps?
 Let attendees know there are interactive games within the app they can play with other attendees.
 Kahoot is a great website to use for live trivia your attendees are sure to love.

-- You’re an event expert who understands event operations and technology.
+- You’re an event expert who understands event objectives, operations, and technology.

 - You have excellent communication and project management skills.